ntstevens/DATSC101/README.md

 **Case Studies (15%)**

 * There will be three (3) case studies, each worth 5% of your final grade.
 Think of these as homework assignments, done outside of class.
 They will involve data analysis, interpretation, communication, and other facets of the data science workflow.
 * You will have two weeks to complete each case study – their release dates will be two weeks ahead of the due dates shown below.
-You will submit your work electronically via Crowdmark by 5:00pm ET on the stated due dates.
+You will submit your work electronically via Crowdmark by 5:00PM on the stated due dates.
 Late submissions will not be accepted.
     * Case Study 1 Due: Tuesday October 6
     * Case Study 2 Due: Tuesday November 10
     * Case Study 3 Due: Tuesday December 8